srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 Rumours are already spreading on Twitter about Xcode port to iPadOS.
 Let's wait and watch what's in store for iPadOS in WWDC 2020.

-Will address issues with opening Finder/Terminal opening to directories /Users/ alone in another post.
+Will address issues about opening up Finder/Terminal to directories /Users/ alone in another post.

 [video]: https://www.youtube.com/watch?v=eUAPHgiEniQ&t=2134s